magnetenstad/react-express-node-mysql/README.md

 `npm run cypress` | Runs end to end tests (Cypress) `npm run lint:fix` | Analyses and fixes code style (ESLint)

-## Steps to reproduce (~ 30 min)
+## Steps to reproduce (~ 40 min)
-Note: this tutorial is written for the PowerShell terminal.
+Note: this tutorial is written for the PowerShell terminal (The default integrated terminal in VSCode on Windows).

 1. Install Node.js from https://nodejs.org/en/ if you don't already have it installed